To answer this question, it helps to think of an analogy. When would you say someone is good at English?

 The intuition for numbers, addition, and subtraction is being built without any abstract symbols, jargon or drills.
 Additional practice with similar problems internalizes the idea in a child’s mind.

 This play using blocks or other learning toys is the best way to build number sense – the most foundational step for being good at math.
 This is learning by reasoning.
 This builds mathematical thinking.

 This directly affects all subsequent math topics.
 After all, math is heavily interconnected, For instance, strong number sense allows children to break down questions like 17 x 8 in many different ways to quickly and mentally calculate the answer, without having memorized that fact.

 Some would see 17 x 8 as the sum of (10 x 8) and (7 x 8).
 Others would see it as the difference between (20 x 8) and (3 x 8).
 Another way to look at it is the difference between (17 x 10) and (17 x 2).
 All of these help children break down a seemingly complex problem into smaller easier to solve parts.
 Classic mathematical thinking in action.

 Mathematical thinking leads to better learning outcomes

-Every mathematical idea including division, fractions, decimals, integers, geometry and algebra can be learnt this way.
-Enough studies from across the world have shown that math class are way more engaging if run this way.
+Every mathematical idea including division, fractions, decimals, integers, geometry, and algebra can be learned this way.
+Enough studies from across the world have shown that math class is way more engaging if run this way.
 At the same time, they show that children’s attitude towards math is more positive.
 And most importantly, it leads to better learning outcomes.

 What about being able to calculate very fast?